tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_6.md

 Maybe it wasn’t ASCII to begin with.

-That board member had accused me of seeing patterns, and even though I’d disagree with that on the macroscopic scale, he might have had a point when it comes to my original attempt at cracking the code.
+That board member had accused me of seeing imaginary patterns, and even though I’d disagree with that on the macroscopic scale, he might have had a point when it comes to my original attempt at cracking the code.

 I pocketed the phone and shelved the problem for later.